Hulvey

+Christopher Michael Hulvey (born January 13, 1999), known professionally by his surname Hulvey, is an American Christian rapper, singer, songwriter, and record producer.

-Education and career
+Early life and career

 Hulvey was born and brought up in Brunswick, Georgia.
 He dropped out of college and moved to Atlanta to pursue a career in music.
 He supported his music aspirations by working at a local supermarket.
 Part of his job was "scrubbing toilets [and] cleaning floors."
 In August 2019, Hulvey signed a contract with Reach Records which was made public in January 2020.
 His first release with the label was an EP titled Prelude then a month later he followed up with another EP titled BRKNHRT.

 Hulvey was featured on "Restored" and "Celebrate More" on Lecrae's album Restoration.
 Hulvey received writing credits for two additional songs on the album ("Set Me Free" and "Over the Top").
 He was also featured on the 116 Clique song "Live Forever" (which recently passed 1 million views on YouTube) and on Jordan Feliz's song "Glorify" alongside his labelmate Lecrae.
 Hulvey was the opening act during the Social Club Misfits tour in early 2020.

 In 2021, his debut album Christopher landed at No. #8 on Billboard Top Christian/Gospel Albums chart, #19 at Rap Albums chart, only one week after its release.
 In the same year, he released an eight track EP titled COMA.
 In 2022, he released a standalone single "Beautiful".
 Also in 2021, Hulvey was featured on a song titled "Higher Power" by Crowder.

 In 2023, he was featured in a song with Forrest Frank of Surfaces, called "No Longer Bound".
 The song reached #2 on the U.S. Viral 50 Chart on Spotify and #19 on the Billboard Hot Christian Songs.
 In June 2024, Hulvey released a remix of his 2023 song "Altar", featuring Ciara.
 On September 13, 2024, Hulvey released his second studio album entitled CRY.

+On October 24, 2025, Hulvey released his sixth EP He Will Return.
+On January 6, 2026, he announced his third full-length album Could Be Tonight and that it would be his final work with Reach Records.
+The album was surprise released on April 8, 2026.

 Tours

 Hulvey performing at Holy Smoke!
 2025.
 Nashville, TN.

 In 2023, Hulvey announced his first nationwide tour, The Beautiful Tour, named after his July 2022 single "Beautiful."
 The Beautiful Tour was a major success, selling out multiple shows in cities across the United States.

+Hulvey went on the "All For You" Tour in the US in 2024, with nobigdyl. opening for the tour.